-Kevin K. McAleenan was named acting deputy commissioner, U.S. Customs and Border Protection, effective March 30, 2013.
-As such, McAleenan becomes the chief operating official of the 60,000-employee border agency.
+Kevin K. McAleenan was named Deputy Commissioner, U.S. Customs and Border Protection, by Department of Homeland Security Secretary Jeh Johnson and CBP Commissioner R. Gil Kerlikowske effective November 2, 2014.
+As such, he becomes the chief operating official of the 60,000-employee border agency.
+McAleenan served as acting Deputy Commissioner since March 30, 2013.

 As deputy assistant commissioner, McAleenan was particularly involved in the development of CBP’s Advanced Air Cargo Screening program, the development of CBP’s new trade agenda, and efforts to optimize management of resources though business process transformation and modeling.